- Program Coordinator: Elaine Frantz | firstname.lastname@example.org | 330-672-2882

 - Minimum 110 Duolingo test score

-Students who have not earned a Bachelor of Arts in history are eligible to apply for unconditional admission if they have completed 12 credit hours of upper-division history courses (with a minimum GPA of 3.30).
+Students who have not earned a Bachelor of Arts degree in History are eligible to apply for admission if they have completed 12 credit hours of upper-division history courses (with a minimum 3.30 GPA).

 Program Learning Outcomes

 Graduates of this program will be able to:

 - Analyze primary sources (texts, artifacts, images); locate, assess and analyze primary sources and incorporate those sources into original historical research projects with a high level of proficiency.